uwetom/media-production-worksheets/wk15-using-external-data/index.md

 MyJsonFile["location"]["city"]; // returns "Bristol"
 MyJsonFile["location"]["street"]; // returns "Coldharbour Lane"
 ```
+### Code Challenge - get some data
+Using the meteo example above what would write to access the the current tempertaure

 ## Data repositories / libraries
 You can find a list of unsecured data with API access here